typereact/typereact/README.md

 * Add a row to the Challenges table with some test code for challenge_unsolved and challenge_solved

-* Run these two commands (current buiild runs with npm version 3.5.1):
+* Run these two commands (current build runs with npm version 3.5.1):
 ```
 npm install
 npm start